 Chutney’s are staple food in Southern India.
 A variety of chutneys can be made with mix n match of vegetables, oils and nuts.
-Aromatic spices with vegetables, nuts in tampering makes chutney an ultimately delicious and healthy.
+Aromatic spices with vegetables, nuts in tampering makes chutney ultimately delicious and healthy.
 Chutney loaded with iron, vitamins and anti oxidants.
-Traditionally, vegetables are cooked in spices and crushed with hand in mortar pestle.
-Chutneys is usually consumed with rice with ghee poured on top.
+Traditionally, in olden days, vegetables were cooked in spices and crushed with hand in mortar pestle.
+Chutney is usually consumed with rice with ghee poured on top.
 Lately with low carb conciousness, people prefer to eat chutneys as homemade dips for tortilla chips, pita chips, south indian snacks as sakinalu, janthikalu and karappusa.
 They make excellent all-natural condiments too.
 Chutneys are one of the easiest recipes to make.
 Chutney can be made with little less effort and a handful of fresh ingredients.
 Secret for perfect chutney is balanced amount of vegetables, chillies, salt and a sour agent usually tamarind.
 Optionally jaggery can be added.
 Salt, chillies, sourness and sweet blends into a unique tasty dish.
 Check out few home-made all natural chutney recipes here.

 Rasam is staple food in South India.
 It is watery and soup consistency, but eaten with rice.
 Rasam tastes sour, tangy and flavorful.
 It is made of tamarind juice base.
 It can be made of tamarind juice cooked in a variety of vegetables or plain cooked tamarind with tampering, adding cooked lentils and spices.
 You can make wide varieties of rasams by changing sour agent.
 Ranging from tamarind to tomato, raw mango.
 Rasam is called Chaaru in Telugu, Saaru in Karnataka.
 Many variations of Rasam is made in different regions.